 Actually, the middle was just about a turning point.
 Barnes had a fairly interesting story set up in the beginning, and then the book just seemed to lose focus.
-Large casts can be interesting, but this book should have been Moon’s story, and the somnambulist should have had a reason for being there other than the deus ex machina.
+Large casts can be interesting, but this book should have been Moon’s story, and the Somnabulist should have had a reason for being there other than the Deus ex Machina.
 So character after character just kept being introduced, far too late for a reader to truly care, and only in time to confuse the plot and weaken the sense of suspense.

 What’s almost worse is that Barnes kept lampshading these weaknesses:

 Well, I for one, couldn’t keep track of which story was actually being told.
-I often enjoy metafictional devices, but here it felt they were only used to highlight the story’s weaknesses, those I wanted to ignore.
+I often enjoy metafictional devices, but here it felt they were only used to highlight the story’s weaknesses, those I was trying to ignore.